-Looking good in a pair of pants is not just about proportion, but also about mastering the art of illusion.
+Looking good in a pair of pants is not just about proportion but also about mastering the art of illusion.
 The process of hunting down the perfect pair of pants for your body does take time and effort.
-However, nothing feels as dejecting as a pair of pants that are never worn, hanging in the cupboard.
+However, nothing feels as frustrating as a pair of pants that are never worn, hanging in the cupboard.
 We are here to help you solve that dilemma based on your body-type.

 The Apple Or The Oval

-WM tip: Go for details such as whiskering, embellished pockets and flap pockets.
+WM Tip: Go for details such as whiskering, embellished pockets and flap pockets.
 Cargo or safari pants with pronounced hip and rear pockets would be a good choice too.

 If you have a small bust, an even smaller waist and if your hips make the widest part of your body, you’re a ‘pear’.
-Elongating your figure should be your priority.
-You can achieve this by choosing a mid-waisted pair of pants that sit right above your navel at your natural waistline.
+Elongating your figure should be a priority.
+You can achieve this by choosing mid-waisted pants that sit right above your navel at your natural waistline.
 For a more slimming effect, go for dark coloured and long boot-cut pants that will help you balance out your hips in proportion to the rest of your body.
 High-waisted pants bring the emphasis on your legs thus making your hips look broader, avoid them.

-WM tip: Pants with thick, bulkier fabrics are a no-no.
+WM Tip: Pants with thick, bulkier fabrics are a no-no.